-If the garden is only for flowers, shrubs and the like, a lead test is not necessary, but you may wish to have the test done anyway if children play in the area.
-Contact your nearest college that has an agricultural program for information on nearby labs that perform soil lead tests.
-In many cases, the lab sends a kit or offers information on how to properly collect the samples and where to send them.
-If the soil test results come back showing moderate to high lead levels, a raised-bed or container garden using completely new, fresh soil is a much better and safer option than planting in the contaminated soil.
+If the garden is only for flowers, shrubs, and the like, a lead test is not necessary, but you may wish to have the test done anyway if children play in the area.
+Contact your nearest cooperative extension service to find out if they perform soil lead tests or if they can recommend nearby labs that do.
+In many cases, the lab sends a kit or offers information on how to collect the samples properly and where to send them.
+If the soil test results come back showing moderate to high lead levels, a raised bed or container garden using completely new, fresh soil is a much better and safer option than planting in the contaminated soil.

 Testing Soil pH Range